Christopher-Holloway/Surfer_Count/README.md

       pip install labelImg

 ### 1. Download the data
 Next, we run into a road block for many users due to the fact that you need to be a Subscribed Premium Surfline member to access cam rewind downloads.
 Assuming everyone here is a memeber.
-There are two methods you can use to download the cam rewind videos
+There are methods you can use to download the cam rewind videos

-1. Manually navigate the webpage to the download url
+A. Manually navigate the webpage to the download url
-2. Build a webscraper that automatically finds the url timestamp from the thumbnail filename and then use pythons urllib3 and requests to download the video
+B. Build a webscraper that automatically finds the url timestamp from the thumbnail filename and then use pythons urllib3 and requests to download the video

-Note: I am currently working on the webscraper but also understand the legal issues so I will not be publishing that work here.

-1.
+For simplicity and because this project at scale would implement a pipeline approach within Surfline's existing cloud infrastructure, we choose option (A).
+Download the file to <PATH>/Surfer_Count/scripts/preprocessing/ Next run the *grab_frame.py* script which loads videos and captures a frame every 10 seconds.

+### 2. Annotating the data
+1. Once you have collected all the images to be used to test your model (ideally more than 100 per class), place them inside the folder training_demo/images

+            mv *.jpg ./../../workspace/training_demo/images/.

+2. Open a new terminal window and change into the directory we just placed the images in

+            cd Surfer_Count/workspace/training_demo/images/

+3. Open labelImg by typing *labelImg*

 `